plotly/plotly.github.io/_posts/fundamentals/2016-11-24-plotly-xss-advisory.md

 2. An attacker could trick an unsuspecting user into viewing a specially crafted dashboard on [Plotly Cloud](https://plot.ly) or a [Plotly On-Premise](https://plot.ly/product/enterprise/) server.
 The vulnerability would have allowed the attacker to perform any action using the victim’s credentials on that site.

-Thanks to WIP - get permission
+Thanks to Nassim Bouali and Mahmoud G. for reporting these issues.

 ## Affected products and versions